Chairwoman Nicole Hendrickson

 ![]() |

-Nicole Love Hendrickson was elected chairwoman of the Gwinnett County Board of Commissioners in 2020 and reelected in 2024, making her the first African American to hold this position in Georgia's second-most populous and most diverse county.
-As the Commission Chair, she leads the Board in setting the direction and formulating policies for Gwinnett County Government, overseeing the creation and adoption of a more than $2.67 billion budget, ensuring Gwinnett’s superior services for its nearly 1 million residents.
+Nicole Love Hendrickson was elected chairwoman of the Gwinnett County Board of Commissioners in 2020 and reelected in 2024, making her the first African American to hold this position in Georgia’s second-most populous and most diverse county.
+As the Commission Chair, she leads the Board in setting the direction and formulating policies for Gwinnett County Government, overseeing the creation and adoption of a more than 2.67-billion-dollar budget, ensuring Gwinnett’s superior services for its nearly 1 million residents.

 Since taking office, Chairwoman Hendrickson has led efforts to build a stronger, more inclusive Gwinnett by prioritizing transportation and enhancing mobility for all through the creation of a new transit development plan; advancing housing affordability through the creation of the affordable housing development fund; restoring and reinvigorating a thriving economy that delivers economic security for small and minority businesses; and directly engaging with residents to make local government more responsive, transparent, and accountable.
 You can watch Chairwoman Hendrickson review past years’ achievements and her vision for Gwinnett in her State of the County addresses.

-Chairwoman Hendrickson earned a bachelor's degree in psychology from the University of Rhode Island and a Master of Social Work from the University of Georgia.
-She resides in unincorporated Lilburn with her husband, Keverne, and their son, Kaden.
+Chairwoman Hendrickson earned a bachelor's degree in psychology from the University of Rhode Island and a Master of Social Work degree from the University of Georgia.
+She is also a proud, newly inducted member of Delta Sigma Theta Sorority, Incorporated, an organization committed to sisterhood, scholarship, service, and social action.